BeautyLips/be-lang-switcher/README.md

 ## Description

-The program serves as a language switcher, manages the language detection in the browser, reading and storing it in the storage, it does not provide functions for working with translations - your plugin should do this.
+The lib serves as a language switcher, manages the language detection in the browser, reading and storing it in the storage.

 ## Examples